Arithmetic Sparsity and Obstructions in Weighted Projective Spaces: Kummer Obstructions and the Lifting Problem

-The obstruction to lifting can be described in terms of Galois cohomology.
-Recall that a \emph{torsor} under a group scheme \(G\) over \(k\) is a variety \(T\) over \(k\) equipped with a simply transitive \(G\)-action, such that \(T\) becomes trivial (i.e., isomorphic to \(G\)) after a field extension.
+This involves extracting \(n_i\)-th roots of \(\lambda y_i\), which may necessitate radical extensions.
+The obstruction can be described in terms of Galois cohomology.
+Recall that a \emph{torsor} under a group scheme \(G\) over \(k\) is a \(k\)-variety \(V\) equipped with a simply transitive \(G\)-action, such that \(V\) becomes trivial (i.e., isomorphic to \(G\)) after a field extension.
 Torsors under finite group schemes such as \(\mu_n\) are classified by the first Galois cohomology group \(H^1(k, \mu_n)\).